Oghma-Infinium/Apostasy/README.md

 Big files can fail to download due to connection issues.
 You can either run wabbajack again or download the file manually.
 If you decide to manually download it, make sure to place it in the same place as the other downloads.

->[!WARNING]
->This issue can also occur with files sources from Google Drive, MEGA, Patreon, and other sites.
+> This issue can also occur with files sources from Google Drive, MEGA, Patreon, and other sites.
 If you are failing on a non-nexus file, then read the [Problematic Files](#problematic-files) section.

 </Details>